 But then something strange occurred to him...

 Maybe it was a bit of the reverse.
-Maybe it was his wish that she would comfort him... that she would reach out her hand to hold his... that she would embrace him and tell him everything was going to be alright... even if it wasn't true.
+Maybe it was his wish that she would comfort him... that she would reach out her hand to hold his, embrace him, and tell him everything was going to be alright, even if it wasn't true.

 She stirred a little and he slowly, silently backed away.

 “Nothing!
 But I am curious as to how you woke from a deep sleep screaming my name.
-Dreaming about me are you?”
-He asked with a smirk.
+Dreaming about me are you?” he teased with a smirk.

-“Of course I do.”
-She said as if she were disgusted.
-“I am a woman… and that stuff is actually made for us you know… a seducer of sorts.
-It should be illegal.”
-She said with a scowl.
+“Of course I do,” she admitted as if she were disgusted.
+“I am a woman… and that stuff is actually made for us you know; a seducer of sorts.
+It should be illegal,” she said with a scowl.

 On a shopping trip she had joked with Ginny about how the stuff was so powerful it could melt her clothes clean off her body.
 And Ginny remarked that the scent would have her looking at a Troll differently.
-The two girls had laughed… but there was most certainly some truth to their statements.
+The two girls had a good laugh, but there was most certainly some truth to their statements.

-“Why are you here invading my space?”
-She finally asked.
+“Why are you here invading my space?” she finally asked.
 “Come to make my life more miserable than it already is?
-Come to make fun of me for Ron breaking up with me?
+Come to taunt and make fun for Ron breaking up with me?
 Kick me while I’m down?”